Quantum-mutnauQ/Fast_Reader_GTK/README.md

 ## Plans for the future
  1. Implement time-based word predictions.
  2. Include statistics like time per word.
- 3. Save last settings with configuration
+ 3. Save last settings with configuration (Version 3)